Grand Duchess Anna Petrovna of Russia: Early life

+Born in Moscow, Russia, on 27 January 1708, Anna Petrovna was the fourth child of the future Catherine I of Russia and Peter the Great.
+Although Anna was the fourth child and second daughter born to the couple, none of her older siblings survived infancy.
+In 1709, Anna was joined by a sister, Elizabeth, who eventually became Empress of Russia.
 Anna and Elizabeth were born out of wedlock, although their parents were married in 1712 and they were later legitimized.
 Their earlier illegitimacy would pose great challenges for their marriages.

 Anna grew up in the houses of Peter's younger sister Natalia and Prince Alexander Menshikov.
 Although born illegitimate, she and her younger sister Elizabeth were awarded the titles of "princess" (tsarevna) on 6 March 1711 and "crown princess" (tsesarevna) on 23 December 1721.

 Peter planned to marry his daughters to foreign princes in order to gain European allies for the Russian Empire.
 The two girls were educated with this aim in mind, learning literature, writing, embroidery, dancing and etiquette.
 Anna developed into an intelligent, well-read girl who spoke four foreign languages – French, German, Italian and Swedish.

 Anna's shyness was evident at an early age.
 One witness describes the amusing hitch that once occurred during the traditional exchanging of Easter kisses.
 When the duke of Holstein-Gottorp tried to kiss the fourteen-year-old Anna, she turned bright red in embarrassment, while her younger sister "immediately stuck out her little pink mouth for a kiss."

 Foreign visitors to the Russian court were struck by the uncommon beauty of Anna.
 The dark-eyed Anna looked more like her father and was considered more level-headed and intelligent than her younger sister, the fair-haired Elizabeth.
-A contemporary described Anna: "She was a beautiful soul in a beautiful body ... both in appearance and in manners, she was [her father’s] complete likeness, particularly in her character and mind ... set off by her kind heart."
+A contemporary described Anna: "She was a beautiful soul in a beautiful body... both in appearance and in manners, she was [her father's] complete likeness, particularly in her character and mind... set off by her kind heart."